LinkedInLearning/essential-jenkins-2468076/Ch05/05_04-challenge-create-artifacts-and-reports/README.md

 - This challenge should take about 15 to 20 minutes to complete.

 ## The pipeline template
-[Follow this link for the Jenkinsfile template](./Jenkinsfile) or copy it from the code below:
+[Follow this link for the Jenkinsfile template](./Jenkinsfile) or view it below:

 ```Jenkinsfile
 pipeline {